prcutler/songmatrix/README.md

 ## Demo

 ![A 32x64 Matrix displaying the song Breathing Underwater on the top row and the artist, Metric, on the bottom row](images/480p.gif)

+## Installation

+1. With your Raspberry Pi, clone the repo
+2. In the `python` directory, create a `config.py` file with two fields:
+* aio_username = "yourAdafruitIOusername"
+* aio+key = "YourAPIKey"

+3. Run `python record-identify.py` which starts an unending `while` loop. (`systemd` service coming soon)
+4. In the `circuitpython` directory copy `songmatrix.py` to your MatrixPortal as `code.py`
+5. Make sure your MatrixPortal's `settings.toml` includes your WiFi information and Adafruit IO credentials